ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3dc-rscp/README.md

     </td>
   </tr>
     <td>SET_POWER re-send interval [s]</td>
-    <td>Define how often ioBroker will request state updates from E3/DC.</td>
+    <td>Define how often ioBroker will request state updates from E3/DC.
+Experiments showed that SET_POWER may oscillate when this interval is longer than 10 seconds, despite a comment in the official E3/DC tag list saying that setting every 30 seconds is sufficient.
+If set to 0 (zero), no re-send will happen, i.e. you have to trigger the re-send from outside, otherwise the E3/DC will fall back to normal after ca. 10 seconds.</td>
   </tr>
   <tr>
     <td>Tuple sending delay [s]</td>